Makers of At-Home Opioid Detox Kits Advised by FDA, FTC to Remove Deceptive Product Claims

 Look for drug detox centers that offer a medical detox or medication-assisted treatment for opioid addiction.
 Both detox methods use medications like methadone and buprenorphine to relieve your symptoms, and are overseen by licensed medical staff to help you experience a safe, successful recovery.
 Therapy is also often available at drug detox centers to treat the underlying causes of your addiction and to help you overcome addiction psychologically.

-If you need help fighting opioid addiction, call our 24/7 confidential helpline at 800-483-2193.
+If you need help fighting opioid addiction, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our experienced addiction specialists will answer all your questions about opioid detox treatments, and help you find the nearest drug detox center ready to help you achieve lifelong sobriety.